Scalable Drift Monitoring in Medical Imaging AI: Introduction

 Despite the recognized importance of continuous and explainable monitoring, many organizations rely on direct user reporting of model performance \cite{daye2022implementation,bizzo2023addressing}.
-While this offers an effective means aims to assess whether the model's predictions remain accurate, it frequently fails to identify the root cause of performance changes such as changes in the input data.
+While this offers an effective means to assess whether the model's predictions remain accurate, it frequently fails to identify the root cause of performance changes such as changes in the input data.
 Moreover, direct performance monitoring requires timely access to ground truth labels, which are often provided manually, and as such monitoring continuously in this manner remains cost-prohibitive and may diminish the efficiency benefits of AI.
-If instead checks are performed periodically, the result may be delayed detection and response to issues.
+If instead checks are performed periodically, the result may be delayed detection and response to problems.
+Furthermore, in some situations, including prognostic models, immediate access to ground truth is impossible and other methods of model monitoring are therefore a necessity.

-A promising approach to overcoming the costs associated with direct performance monitoring involves monitoring for the changes in input data streams using fully automated methods.
-Previous studies and methodologies have made significant strides in the monitoring of machine learning models, however these primarily focus on other domains, for example the monitoring of Electronic Health Records (EHR) data \cite{subasri2022cyclops, duckworth2021using} and lack support for imaging data.
+A promising approach to overcoming the limitations of direct performance monitoring involves monitoring for the changes in the statistical properties of input data streams and model outputs using fully automated methods.
+Previous studies and methodologies have made significant strides in the monitoring of machine learning models in this way.
+However, these primarily focus on other domains, for example, the monitoring of Electronic Health Record (EHR) data \cite{subasri2022cyclops, duckworth2021using} and lack support for imaging data.
 Supporting imaging data often requires generating image embeddings to create low-dimensional summaries of images for the purpose of drift detection, with traditional approaches like Variational Autoencoders (VAEs) \cite{kingma2013auto} posing several challenges.
 VAEs require extensive site-specific training, lack the expressiveness to capture the complexity of medical images, and may necessitate separate models for different modalities or locations.
 This increases operational complexity and computational burden, limiting scalability and adaptability across institutions with diverse imaging protocols.